 Local governments, such as those administered by county government offices, must use the small purchase threshold established by their governing body or the federal threshold of $250,000, if no local threshold exists.

 A formal procurement process is primarily used to purchase food and/or services when the one-year procurement cost exceeds the applicable small purchase threshold.
 This situation applies to most contracts between SFAs and food service management companies.
 As part of the competitive bidding process, SFAs must issue and publicly advertise a Request for Proposal (RFP) or Invitation for Bid (IFB) for any procurement equal to or over the applicable small purchase threshold.
 For more details on the RFP and IFB method of procurement, see the Procurement tab.

 An informal procurement process may be used when the one-year cost for the purchase of food, services, and/or supplies from a wholesaler, retailer, or vendor is less than the applicable small purchase threshold.
 Although less rigorous than the formal procurement method, SFAs must still use a competitive bidding process.
-The SFA must contact at least three known suppliers and obtain competitive price quotations.
+The SFA must contact a minimum of two known suppliers and obtain competitive price quotations.
 SFAs are permitted to negotiate prices and terms with one or more of the suppliers contacted.
 SFAs must ensure that all suppliers receive the same information about the requested food, services, and/or supplies.
 To the extent possible, SFAs should compare equivalent food, services, and/or supplies, and inform all suppliers of any special need that may affect the price.
 An example of a special need would be the delivery of the product to a specific building or kitchen.